 Have you found yourself wondering- “Am I pregnant?”
 Pregnancy symptoms may help you figure out if you are or not as they can start about the time you’ve missed your period.
 But if you don’t have any of the below symptoms it is also still possible that you might be pregnant as some women don’t have any symptoms until they’re six weeks pregnant.

 If you are not keeping a record of your menstrual cycle (it is advised that you do) or if it varies widely from month to month, you may not be sure when to expect your period and won’t know if you are late.
 And a missed period is the main tell-tale sign of pregnancy.
-If you start to experience just some (not all, as not all women get them all) of the symptoms listed below and you’re wondering why you haven’t gotten your period, there’s a possibility that you are pregnant.
+If you start to experience even some of the symptoms listed below and you’re wondering why you haven’t gotten your period, there’s a possibility that you are pregnant.

 Distaste for food you normally like